sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: List (Free) - Added Override Color Title/Text options for each item, allowing for individualized customization.
 * Feature: List (Free) - Added an Icon Margin option for enhanced layout control.
-* Feature: Card Carousel (Free) - Added a new value "Above Image" to the Show Title option.
+* Feature: Card Carousel (Free) - Added a new value &quot;Above Image&quot; to the Show Title option.
 * Feature: Content Accordion (Free) - Added support for integrating the widget within carousel widgets, enhancing its functionality and allowing for greater flexibility in design layouts.
 * Feature: Calendar (Pro) - Added Italian (it) to the available locales for enhanced language support.
-* Feature: Product Bullets (Pro) - Added "Column" and "Column Reverse" values to the Content Direction option for improved layout flexibility.
+* Feature: Product Bullets (Pro) - Added &quot;Column&quot; and &quot;Column Reverse&quot; values to the Content Direction option for improved layout flexibility.
-* Change: Content Slider (Pro) - Changed the display CSS property from 'flex' to 'block' for cases where the Content Source option in an item is set to "template."
+* Change: Content Slider (Pro) - Changed the display CSS property from 'flex' to 'block' for cases where the Content Source option in an item is set to &quot;template.&quot;
 * Change: One Page Scroll Navigation (Pro) - Changed method of calling the wheel event from jQuery to JavaScript.
-* Change: Content Accordion (Free) - Changed heading's HTML tag from <div> to <a> and added role attribute for accessibility, enabling users to open and close accordions using keyboards and accessibility devices.
+* Change: Content Accordion (Free) - Changed heading's HTML tag from &lt;div&gt; to &lt;a&gt; and added role attribute for accessibility, enabling users to open and close accordions using keyboards and accessibility devices.
 * Change: Event List (Pro) - Added description to Time Zone option.
 * Fix: Mega Menu (Pro) - Resolved an issue where menu items were overlapping each other in iOS device.
 * Fix: Mega Menu (Pro) - Fixed an issue where mobile menu items displayed only a white background color.